mukhtar-github/beginners-guide-to-react/setup/setup.md

 Our 'fetchPokémon' function is asynchronous.
 Making HTTP request like this is a side effect, so we're going to use the React useEffect hook.
 We'll say React.useEffect and the first thing that I want to say here is if there's no 'pokémonName', they haven't entered a 'Pokémon' name yet or they submitted an empty one then we'll simply return.
 We don't need to make a request for that.

+Otherwise, we'll call that fetchPokémon with the pokémonName and then in our success handler for this promise, we'll get the Pokémon data and we can set some state.
+Let's go ahead and manage some state for this.

 ```html
 <body>